 Personal statement: Students are selected on the basis of their academic performance in stage one, UCAT score, personal statement and panel interview performance, so a good personal statement is important.

-The selection process involves four stages that follow the sequence below.
+The selection process involves three stages that follow the sequence below.

 Stage 1: Academic Screen